xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

      * will also be excluded.
      */
     cpdUnifySources = true

     /**
+     * Shortcut for spotbugs.showStackTraces.
+Original spotbugs property is enabled by default, causing
+     * not pretty exception logs in non strict mode (when not fails on errors).
+This option was introduced to change
+     * the default to false and not show that nasty stacktrace, but still provide an easy way to revert default back.
+     */
+    spotbugsShowStackTraces = false

+    /**
      * The analysis effort level.
 The value specified should be one of min, default, or max.